Is Your California Child Support Case Worth the Fight?

 Let's go through each one.

-The child support case with W2 wage earners who agree on their respective visitation schedule
+The California child support case for the W-2 wage earners who agree on parenting time

 Since "guideline" child support is calculated by the use of a computer program (programs are either Dissomaster or X-Spouse, depending on the user), inputting this simple data 99 out of 100 times produces the correct child support number.
 You may wonder, "that's it?
 It's just those two factors?"
 No, there is a bit more involved like mortgage interest deductions that one or both parents pay, the out of pocket cost of health insurance for the children, child care costs, mandatory retirements deducted from pay (which very few employers do) and others but, for the most part, all of that data is very easily gathered and inputted.

-The Orange County child support case with self employed income earner or earners
+The California child support case for the self-employed income earner

 Self employment income almost always causes friction between parents on child support cases.
 The parent who is self employed often claims he or she makes less than what the other parent alleges.
 Since income is a factor is child support, it's sometimes necessary to engage in litigation and "discovery" (formal requests for information) to determine what that self employment income may be.
 Forensic accountants are hired if the disagreement is a large one and the self employed parent makes a significant amount of money more than the other.

-The child support case with disputed visitation and time share with the children
+The California child support case with disputed parenting time with the children

 Whether or not a parent or both are W-2 wage earners or self employed, a disagreement on the actual amount of time each spends with the child or children is the single most important factor in calculating child support.
 In fact, in many cases, a time share of a parent can make the issue of income matter very little to the ultimate child support amount.